henry123-boy/Dynamicfuion_python/README.md

 ## Setup Instructions ##
 #### (mostly, for fellow researchers & developers at this point) ####

-**Important:** Please follow the order of these topics during setup.

 ### Dependencies ###

+**Important:** please follow the order of these topics during setup.

 #### CUDA ####
 Although in theory, it is possible to build and run the fusion pipeline without CUDA, it would be pretty slow on large scenes or with high resolutions.
-Hence, we recommend having CUDA 11.1-11.3 installed on your platform.
+Hence, we recommend having CUDA 11.1-11.3 installed on your platform (guides for [Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), [MacOS X](https://docs.nvidia.com/cuda/archive/9.2/cuda-installation-guide-mac-os-x/index.html)).
 The rest of the instructions assume you followed this recommendation, otherwise please adjust accordingly.

 #### CMake ####